WenjieDu/TSDB/README.md

     <img src='https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FWenjieDu%2FTime_Series_Database&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Visits&edge_flat=false'>
 </p>

 Project TSDB is created to help researchers and engineers get rid of data collecting and downloading, and focus back on data processing details.
-TSDB provides all-in-one-stop convenience for downloading and loading open-source time-series datasets (available datasets listed [below](https://github.com/WenjieDu/TSDB#-list-of-available-datasets)). **Note that** due to people have very different requirements for data processing, data-loading functions in TSDB only contain the most general steps (e.g. removing invalid samples) and won't process the data (not even normalize it).
+TSDB provides all-in-one-stop convenience for downloading and loading open-source time-series datasets (available datasets listed [below](https://github.com/WenjieDu/TSDB#-list-of-available-datasets)).

+**Note that** due to people have very different requirements for data processing, data-loading functions in TSDB only contain the most general steps (e.g. removing invalid samples) and won't process the data (not even normalize it).
 So, no worries.
-If you only need raw datasets, TSDB allows you to download datasets only as well (take a look at [Usage Examples](https://github.com/WenjieDu/TSDB#-usage-example)).
+If you only need raw datasets, TSDB allows you to download datasets only as well (take a look at [Usage Examples](https://github.com/WenjieDu/TSDB#-usage-example) below).

 ## ❖ Usage Examples
 Install from PyPI: